Current as of: December 30, 2024 - 11:21

 Start Reykjavik

-We start in Reykjavik, the most northerly city in the world and gateway to the wider wonders of Iceland.
+Start in Reykjavik, the most northerly city in the world and gateway to the wider wonders of Iceland.
 Depending on when you land, you may have time to visit the Blue Lagoon.
-Alternatively, there’s plenty to explore in town, including the striking modern architecture of the Harpa concert hall and Hallgrímskirkja church.
-We gather in the evening at the hotel for a welcome briefing, which is normally at 6.30pm.
-After, our groups typically go out for dinner together.
+Alternatively, explore the city, including the striking modern architecture of the Harpa concert hall and Hallgrímskirkja church.
+Our welcome briefing takes place tomorrow morning, when we meet out tour leader for the first time.

 Day 2